Rep. Gowdy resigns from House Ethics Committee

 (CNN)Rep. Trey Gowdy stepped down from the House Ethics Committee this week after five years of serving on the panel.

-The South Carolina Republican tendered his resignation in a letter to House Speaker Paul Ryan on Wednesday.
+The South Carolina Republican tendered his resignation in a letter to House Speaker Paul Ryan on Wednesday, the details of which were published in the Congressional Record on Thursday and reported by news outlets later in the week.

 When he was named Chairman of the House Oversight Committee in June, Gowdy asked House leadership to take him off of one of his four committees, according to a spokesperson for Gowdy.